-Outdoor wood boilers (OWBs), also known as outdoor wood furnaces or hydronic heaters, most often resemble outdoor sheds with a short smoke stack.
+Outdoor wood boilers (OWBs), also known as outdoor wood furnaces or hydronic heaters, resemble outdoor sheds with a short smoke stack.
 They heat water, or a combination of water and antifreeze, that is then pumped to the house through underground pipes.
 The water is then circulated around the home to provide heat.

 A thermostat inside the house varies the amount of air supplied to the firebox for combustion.
 When the desired temperature is reached, the oxygen is cut.
 The wood then smolders until more heat is desired.
 This smoldering design leads to large emissions of toxic particulate pollution.